WhosKhoaHoang/line_chatbot/README.md

 ## Get the code up and running
 Open a terminal (search for "Terminal" (Mac, Ubuntu) or "Command Prompt" (Windows) in your OS search bar).

-We will dowload the bot code from Github, then we will push it to Heroku:
+We will download the bot code from Github, then we will push it to Heroku:
 ```
 git clone https://github.com/yannklein/bob-the-bot.git [your-bot-name]
 cd [your-bot-name]